 Marissa Long, Gallery Manager & Curator, comes to Art Enables in 2020 with 15 years of experience in the arts as a gallery manager, exhibitions and program coordinator, curator, educator, and entrepreneur.
 In the past, she has worked with Transformer, a non-profit supporting and promoting emerging artists, as Assistant Director of an art consulting firm, and as a volunteer with the non-profit Museum of Science Fiction, where she served as Director of Special Exhibitions and Programs.
 From 2011 - 2019, she ran her own business that provided original, award-winning arts programming for elementary school kids all over the DC/metro area.
-Marissa is an artist herself, working in photography, sculpture, and other media, and is a current artist in residence at the Arlington Arts Center.
+Marissa is an artist herself, working in photography, sculpture, and other media, and is a current artist in residence at MoCA Arlington.
 She holds a BFA from the Corcoran College of Art + Design.
 Originally from Pennsylvania, Marissa currently lives in Arlington, VA, with her husband and one very sweet cat.